SlowsieNT/Genshin-Impact/retrier2-features.md

 - After red bow girl splash screen, 'skip' by LClick then swap to red girl by pressing 2
   - May not work at times, seems to work during every update of the script
 - At Monstadt entrance, tutorial for navigation will be 'skipped' by macro
-- [OBSOLETE?]
-Fend off Dragon DOES NOT NEED user interaction; for now
+- Fend off Dragon DOES NOT NEED user interaction; for now
+  - Requires: Medium graphics setting or above
 - Once Fend Dragon off is done, and talk is done, door blocked by Paimon is handled by the Script
   - You can now rest in **piece**
 - Teleport confirmation is automated by default